-Every other year, we travel fifteen hours by car to spend Christmas with my in-laws.
+Every other year, we travel fifteen hours by car to spend Christmas with my in-laws in Canada.
 Yes, it is crazy!
-Driving fifteen hours (15!) in a car over remote mountain passes in Canada?!
+Driving fifteen hours (15!) in a car over snowy, icy remote mountain passes in both the United States and Canada?!
 Who would do such a crazy thing?!
 Well... us.
 We do.

 We started driving as a newly married couple because the airline's winter policies prohibited our 14-year-old dog from flying to a city where 40 below is not uncommon.
 We did it again two years later, still with our dog, but also because we were "just" pregnant and were afraid flying would harm the baby.
 And now, even though our doggie child passed away, we do it, believe it or not, for convenience.

 Parents know how miserable it is to travel with small children.
 Just the sheer amount of "stuff" is enough to break the strongest of us.
 Strollers, car seats, pack-n-plays, eighty-five changes of clothes for a five-day trip, 50-60 diapers, diaper bags, blankies, favorite stuffies, snacks, all the things to entertain a little one during travel, AND your own luggage.
 Now add on Christmas presents that cost more to send "abroad" than they cost to buy, the sleds, the skis, the ski clothes, the skates, and, of course, the hockey stick brought out only for Canada.
 So, yes, we drive there for Christmas.
 It is just easier.

 Between this bi-annual trip and all the other times we travel, mostly by air, I have gotten pretty comfortable - dare I say good? - at traveling with a little one.
 Here are some tips and helpful hints I found really work for us.
 I hope they work for you, too!